 Furthermore, some environmentalists misunderstand the role of human beings in relationship to the earth.
 The Worldwatch Institute says churches just need to get past their outmoded “concern” over the “moral status of humanity in the natural order” to be good environmentalists.
 That concern is never outmoded.
-Christ’s words “you shall love your neighbor as yourself” have no moratorium.
+Christ’s words that “you shall love your neighbor as yourself” have no moratorium.
 Furthermore, that concern is what keeps humans humane, fit subjects of the kingdom of God.
 If we accept the Worldwatch Institute’s position that there is no moral status of humanity in the natural order, then human beings cease being creatures made in the very image and likeness of God, the only ones capable of managing the planet’s resources in ways that benefit all life on earth.
 From the Worldwatch Institute’s perspective, humans may be perceived as a blight upon the earth, a disease to be eradicated as painstakingly as any other virus.
-The reality is that since God created us in his own likeness and image, we are then by nature creators who can transform the earth’s natural resources to better sustain life rather than consumers who merely have the capacity to deplete the earth’s natural resources.
+The reality is that, since God created us in His own image and likeness, we are by nature creators who can transform the earth’s natural resources to better sustain life, rather than consumers who merely have the capacity to deplete the earth’s natural resources.

 Stewardship in Twenty-first Century Human Society